larry-athey/airhead/Instructions/Calibration.md

 ## How to do a water boil calibration

 1. Reset the Correction Factor to 0.0C
-2. Fill the still with plan water
+2. Fill the still with plain water
 3. Switch to mode 2 and set the target temperature to 100C/212F
 4. Put the lid back on, plug it in, and start the run
 5. Make a note of the temperature when you start seeing the first drops of water coming out